t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

 What is the objective of the specification?
 What does the specification cover?
-It may be to define data models or information models for IoT endpoints (things) in general or in particular domain.
-Or it may be to provide a meta-model specifications providing thing abstractions that the specific information and data models can be mapped to and from.
-Or it may be a framework, in which case it should be specified which additional system aspects it defines, such as security, naming, discovery, communication protocols, and serialization methods.
+It may be to define data models or information models for IoT endpoints (things) in general or in a particular domain.
+Or it may be a meta-model specification providing thing abstractions that the specific information and data models can be mapped to and from.
+Or it may be a framework, in which case it should be specified which additional aspects of the operational environment it defines, such as security, naming, discovery, communication protocols, and serialization methods.

 ## Domain

 What is the target usage domain for the specification?
-A specification may Target or be optimized for a particular domain, such as smart home, industrial, manufacturing, transportation, or agriculture.
+A specification may target or be optimized for a particular domain, such as smart home, healthcare, industrial, manufacturing, transportation, agriculture.
 Choice of the domain is reflected in the specific types of objects and things for which the information model is defined.
 While the specification charter and ambitions may make broader claims, the types of actually defined information models effectively determine what it may be used for.
+Domains of the specified objects should be stated.
+Identifying target domains for future iterations of the specification would also be helpful.

 ## Environmental Assumptions